sgpthomas/shrdlu/README.md

 A small layer of glue to get everything up and running.
 Implements a simple prompt for the user to interact with.
 ### Model
+Keeps track of the current state of the world according to shrdlu.
 - Objects
   - Properties
     - Color